 4. Ongoing Training Retains Motivated Employees

 A study conducted by IBM found that staff members were 12 times more likely to leave a job if the company wasn’t helping them grow in their careers.
 Smart companies invest in motivated employees by giving them opportunities for job training and growth.
+Some training opportunities could be:

 When companies don’t invest in helping employees do their jobs well, their employees procrastinate because they aren’t sure how to begin or complete their assignments successfully or they make mistakes because they’re confused about what is required.